unityaisolutions/crypt/README.md

 # Crypt
-Crypt is a 100% client-side, zero-dependency library for securely encrypting PDF documents and user signatures directly in the browser using the native WebCrypto API.
+Crypt is a 100% client-side, zero-dependency library for securely encrypting and decrypting PDF documents and user signatures directly in the browser using the native WebCrypto API.
 It features automatic memory sanitization to ensure sensitive buffers are wiped out of scope.

 ## Installation
 You can install the library using your preferred package manager: